jina-ai/docs/chapters/my_first_jina_app.md

 ![](/images/jinabox-wikipedia.gif)

 Our example program will be a simple neural search engine for text.
-It will take a user's input, and return a list of sentences from Wikipedia that match most closely.
+It will take a user's input and return a list of sentences from Wikipedia that match most closely.

 The end result will be close to [Wikipedia sentence search](https://github.com/jina-ai/examples/tree/master/wikipedia-sentences).

 ## 🗝️ Key concepts

+You should be familiar with these before you start:

 - **[What is Neural Search?](https://docs.jina.ai/chapters/what-is-neural-search/)** See how Jina is different from traditional search
 - **[Jina 101](https://docs.jina.ai/chapters/101/)**: Learn about Jina's core components